 Restore to Hyper-V or VMware (P2V) - In the previous versions of CloudBerry Backup, you could restore only to a physical disk (P2P recovery).
 Now you have an option to recover your system to a virtual machine as well (P2V recovery).

-Note: Currently, Image-based backup is not supported for Amazon Glacier, FTP/SFTP.
+Note: Currently, Image-based backup is not supported for Amazon Glacier, Amazon Cloud Drive, Microsoft OneDrive, and Google Drive.

 Let's take a closer look at the Image Based backup feature!